rpdelaney-archive/iris-setup/BOOTSTRAP.md

 ## Done :)

-`reboot` and go on to post-install stuffs.
+Exit the chroot and `reboot` and go on to post-install stuffs.

 <!--- vim: set nospell: -->